Understanding and Supporting Students with Migraine

 Lesson 1: Understanding Student Triggers

-You’ll learn how everyday factors like dehydration, skipped meals, poor sleep, stress, and screen time can trigger migraine attacks in students.
+You will learn how everyday factors like dehydration, skipped meals, poor sleep, stress, and screen time can trigger migraine attacks in students.

-You’ll learn how everyday factors like dehydration, skipped meals, poor sleep, stress, and screen time can trigger migraine attacks in students.
+You will learn how everyday factors like dehydration, skipped meals, poor sleep, stress, and screen time can trigger migraine attacks in students.

 -